macs3-project/MACS/README.md

 simply: *where we can find significant reads coverage than the random background*.

-**Please note that current MACS3 is still in alpha stage, although we utilize Github Action to implement the CI (Continous Integration) to make sure that the main branch passes unit testing on certain functions and subcommands.
-More new featuer will be added soon.**
+**Please note that current MACS3 is still in alpha stage.
+However, we utilize Github Action to implement the CI (Continous Integration) to make sure that the main branch passes unit testing on certain functions and subcommands to reproduce the correct outputs.
+We will add more new features in the future.**

 ## Recent Changes for MACS (3.0.0a2)